The Future of New York City Emissions & Energy Regulations

 This would indeed be a radical shift for all residents, workers and property owners in New York City.
 Fossil fuels are pervasive in city life, and converting to an all-electric city would impact many facets of life, including:

 An All-Electric City

 To consider the realities of eliminating all fossil fuel use in the City, one might simply look at the magnitude and cost of such an effort and its likely effect on future electricity costs.

 To begin with, an all-electric NYC requires eliminating all of the current fossil fuel electricity generation.
 This is roughly 4,000 MW or about half of the average daily non-summer peak consumption.
-New, clean electrical generation generally means wind, solar, hydro or nuclear none of which can be deployed in any quantity that would begin to offset the current 4,000 MW of fossil generation in the City.
+New, clean electrical generation generally means wind, solar, hydro or nuclear none of which can be deployed in any quantity in the City that would begin to offset the current 4,000 MW of fossil generation.

 The all-electric solution requires 4,000 MW of, new or existing unused, clean-generated electricity be brought into the City via new transmission lines from remote locations.
 This isn’t the end of the situation, however.

-Going all-electric is a worthy and intriguing idea.
-Implementing it, however, is fraught with challenges and increased costs since we have yet to reach a point where the alternatives to fossil fuels can provide the quantity, quality, reliability and resiliency of electrical supply we now take for granted.
+Going all-electric is an intriguing and tempting idea.
+Implementing it, however, is fraught with challenges and heavy costs since we have yet to reach a point where the alternatives to fossil fuels can provide the same quantity, quality, reliability and resiliency of electrical supply we now take for granted everyday.